mikeybkats/theHeartOftheBuddhasTeaching/Deep thinking notes.md

 9. birth and death
 10. Samsara – the repetition of birth, life and death. the journey of the soul

-The risk of studying IDCO is that a deluded mind will see what it wants to support its own cravings andaversions,
+The risk of studying IDCO is that a deluded mind will see what it wants to support its own cravings and aversions.

+The point of IDCO is that it gives definition to phenomena that exist in the practice of self-awareness and life.

 ### Equanimity

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzE1MzA4NTMsLTE3NDI0MTEzNDAsLT
-E2MzM2Mzk3NTAsMTMyMTU0NzUxLC0xNDk0NTIxMDU3XX0=
+eyJoaXN0b3J5IjpbLTEzMzEwMTM0MCwtMTc0MjQxMTM0MCwtMT
+YzMzYzOTc1MCwxMzIxNTQ3NTEsLTE0OTQ1MjEwNTddfQ==
 -->